Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 - Refer to the Finding images tutorial

-- Use the Wikipedia's lists of new media artists, contemporary artists, designers, fashion designers as a starting point for your searches.
+- Use Wikipedia's lists of new media artists, contemporary artists, designers, fashion designers or the pages about Staten Island as a starting point for your searches.

 - Check to see if those images are already on the Wikimedia Commons